 - Visit Boqueria Market and buy nothing but fruit salads only as there are various Barcelona public food markets selling homemade charcuterie.

 - Speak loudly on the streets of Barcelona at night.

 - Treat City Centre as an extension of the beach.

 How Much Does a Barcelona Tourist Visa Cost?

 The application for Spain tourist visas costs $90 per person and a children’s visa adds up to $45.
 Children under 6 years of age are free from applying for a visa.
 Check out all the further details here Spain Visa Details.

 Travel Costs for a Trip to Barcelona?

 Basic travel costs in Barcelona include Accommodation, food, and sightseeing.
 Hostel prices range from 15 to 18 EUR per night (6-8 beds) while a private room costs 45 EUR.
-Two and three-star hotels TV, AC, and a coffee/tea maker prices start from 45 EUR per night while Airbnns costs up to 95 EUR.
+Two and three-star hotels TV, AC, and coffee/tea maker prices start from 45 EUR per night while Airbnns costs up to 95 EUR.

-There are a variety of cultural budget food in Spain, paella, drinks, appetizers, being the common ones.
+There are a variety of cultural budget food in Spain, with paella, drinks, and appetizers, being the common ones.
 You can easily get cheap meals at 10-15 EUR per meal, while if you cook your own food, expect to spend 40-50 EUR for a week’s worth of groceries.